CSGuides/grad-job-guide/applying.md

 layout: default
 title: Preparing Your Application
 nav: Applying
+description: >-
-description: Describes the materials needed for applications as well as some tips for their preparation
+  This portion of the guide describes the materials needed for applications as well as some tips for their preparation.
+permalink: /applying/
 ---

 Your application will almost invariably consist of a resume, a teaching